mvgrimes/mb-pluggable-fortran/README.md

 - Compile `.f` files

-    The `lib` directory of your distribution will be searched for `.f` files and, immediately prior to the build phase, compiles them into `.o` files.
+    The directories specified by the f\_source array within your distribution will be searched for `.f` files which are, immediately prior to the build phase, compiled into `.o` files.
     This is accomplished (effectively) by running:

         my $mycompiler = ExtUtils::F77->compiler();